md-siam/bloc_concept/README.md

 <br>
 <img align="left" src="screenshots/4_bloc_architecture/folder_structure.png"></img>

-Like every state-management packages, BLoC also follows a specific file pattern. <br>
+Like every state-management packages, BLoC also follows a specific file pattern.
-The "Business logic" layer is separated from the "Presentation" and from the "Data" layers.<br><br>
+The "Business logic" layer is separated from the "Presentation" and from the "Data" layers.<br>

 &nbsp; 1.
 First design the models.
 A model is a `blueprint` of the data an application will work with.<br><br>
 &nbsp; 2.
 Next the data providers.
 The data providers' responsibility is to provide raw data to it's successor, which is the `repositories`.
 It is actually an API for our own application. <br><br>